 Frequently Asked Questions

 As we are all aware, the 2020 application year looks vastly different than previous years.
 Accordingly, the UNC EM Residency Program stands with the CORD and EMRA consensus statements, which allow for increased flexibility regarding the number and type of letters of recommendation (LORs) accepted.
 To be specific, we will require a minimum of 2 LORs by October 21st, one of which should be a Standardized Letter of Evaluation (SLOE) fulfilling one of the four options listed at https://www.cordem.org/resources/residency-management/sloe/

 .
 We understand that institutional variation has prohibited many applicants from obtaining a traditional eSLOE and we will be reviewing applicants with that knowledge in mind.
 Please do not hesitate to contact us with any questions.

 No. However, if not passed on the first attempt, it will be very hard to receive an interview invite with our department.

 All foreign medical students must be ECFMG certified and have a J1 visa or be a US Citizen.

 No, we do not require a transitional year or internship experience before you apply.
 However, we do consider applicants with prior training experiences.

 No, all applicants must apply through ERAS and go through the NRMP process.

 No, but it is highly advised to have a score in ERAS prior to your interview date.

-Applications are downloaded October 1st.
-Initial interviews will be offered by mid-October.
-However, after the initial interviews, there will be a rolling process through January.
+Applications are downloaded on October 21st.
+Initial interviews will be offered by late October.

 Please see further advice for interview season from Dr. Christina Shenvi by clicking here.